-Our expert physicians, nurses and technicians are highly trained to provide the latest, most effective wound care for a variety of conditions.**

-[First edition]

 Our expert physicians, nurses and technicians are highly trained to provide the latest, most effective wound care for a variety of conditions, including:

 Many patients mistakenly believe that seeking treatment at a wound center is a last resort when all other treatment options have failed.
-At UPMC Pinnacle, we treat patients with many types of wounds, large and small.
+At UPMC in central Pa., we treat patients with many types of wounds, large and small.

 Because small wounds heal faster than large wounds, we encourage you to call us right away if you are experiencing certain symptoms or conditions, including: